 To make your search for the right opportunity easier, the Volunteering Team have broken down the opportunities into different sectors based on areas of interest.
 These are Adult Social Care, Business Support, Charity Development and Public Speaking, Children and Young People, Creative Arts, Criminology, Customer Service, Historical, Marketing and Events, Science and Environment, Sports, and Technology.

-There are three main ways to source opportunities through Purple Door:
+There are three main ways to source opportunities through the Careers and Employability Service:

 - The easiest and most convenient way for you to access the information is to log on to MyPurpleDoor to visit our virtual Volunteering Bank, which offers the opportunity to search by sector or role title and complete your application(s) electronically.

-- However, if you have any questions, we would encourage you to visit Purple Door itself where we host the physical Volunteering Bank and our Information & Employment Advisers will be available to support you.
+- However, if you have any questions, we would encourage you to visit the Careers and Employability Centre itself where we host the physical Volunteering Bank and our Information & Employment Advisers will be available to support you.
 The Volunteering Bank houses paper-based resources, including role descriptions and application forms, which are broken down into the twelve sector areas.

 - We also host an annual Volunteering Fair in October, which provides you with the opportunity to talk to over 40 local organisations about their volunteering opportunities and how you can get involved.
 Make sure you keep up to date on this event via your MyPurpleDoor account and on our social media channels, so you don’t miss out!

-The support offered by the Volunteering Team at Purple Door is unique to students at the University of Portsmouth where our focus is sourcing local volunteering opportunities that match the needs and interests of our students.
+The support offered by the Volunteering Team is unique to students at the University of Portsmouth where our focus is sourcing local volunteering opportunities that match the needs and interests of our students.

 The team offer a great, managed service, but we’re not the only way you can access volunteering roles.
 You can also check out the resources below: